Jean Sibelius: Revived fortunes but growing hand tremor

 In early 1919, Sibelius enthusiastically decided to change his image, shaving off what remained of his thinning hair.
 In June, together with Aino, he visited Copenhagen on his first trip outside Finland since 1915, successfully presenting his Second Symphony.
 In November he conducted the final version of his Fifth Symphony, receiving repeated ovations from the audience.
 By the end of the year, he was already working on the Sixth.

 In 1920, despite a growing tremor in his hands, Sibelius composed the Hymn of the Earth to a text by the poet Eino Leino for the Suomen Laulu Choir and orchestrated his Valse lyrique, helped along by drinking wine.
 On his birthday in December 1920, Sibelius received a donation of 63,000 marks, a substantial sum the tenor Wäinö Sola had raised from Finnish businesses.
 Although he used some of the money to reduce his debts, he also spent a week celebrating to excess in Helsinki.

 At this time, Sibelius held detailed negotiations with George Eastman, inventor of the Kodak camera and founder of the Eastman School of Music in Rochester, New York.
 Eastman offered $20,000 salary to teach for a single year, and before Sibelius declined, negotiations were so firm that the New York Times published Sibelius's arrival as fact.

-Sibelius enjoyed a highly successful trip to England in early 1921—conducting several concerts around the country, including the Fourth and Fifth symphonies, The Oceanides, the ever-popular Finlandia, and Valse triste.
+Sibelius enjoyed a highly successful trip to Britain in early 1921—conducting several concerts around the country, including the Fourth and Fifth symphonies, The Oceanides, the ever-popular Finlandia, and Valse triste.
 Immediately afterwards, he conducted the Second Symphony and Valse triste in Norway.
 He was beginning to suffer from exhaustion, but the critics remained positive.
 On his return to Finland in April, he presented Lemminkäinen's Return and the Fifth Symphony at the Nordic Music Days.